martinisaksen/tSQLt/README.md

 * Output can be generated in plain text or XML – making it easier to integrate with a continuous integration tool

 tSQLt is licensed under Apache 2.0 (https://github.com/tSQLt-org/tSQLt/blob/master/Build/License.txt)

+## What's different for this forked repo?

+This repo also supports code coverage via SQLCover on triggers.
+This is possible by introducing a table that stores the history of faked objects so the coverage of triggers can be traced back to the actual table they belong to.